hyprwm/Hyprland/CODE_OF_CONDUCT.md

 ### Mute

-If your message is disruptive, or you have been repeatedly violating the standards, a member might mute (or temporairly ban) you.
+If your message is disruptive, or you have been repeatedly violating the standards, a member might mute (or temporarily ban) you.

 ### Ban